Get insider access

 Corsair DARK CORE RGB PRO

 The Corsair DARK CORE RGB PRO is slightly better than the Razer Basilisk Ultimate.
-The Corsair has Bluetooth support, a higher polling rate, and the dedicated software is available on macOS.
+The Corsair has Bluetooth support and the dedicated software is available on macOS.
 On the other hand, the Razer has more programmable inputs, it's lighter, and the sensor has lower CPI variation.

 Razer Mamba Wireless